-Departmental requests for MOU's, MOA's, or agreements will be prepared in cooperation with the Self Governance Coordinator or Legal Department and the Contract Compliance Specialist.
+Departmental requests for MOU's, MOA's, or agreements will be prepared in cooperation with the Self Governance Director or Legal Department or Director of Operations and the Director of Compliance.
 All agreements are required to include Council and responsible staff in the planning process.
 All MOU's, MOA's and agreements must receive Council approval.

-Prior to submission to the Tribal Council for approval requestors are required to have the draft MOU, MOA, or agreement reviewed by the Self Governance Coordinator or the Legal Department and Contract Compliance Specialist, as well as any other staff member responsible for the implementation of responsibilities in the agreement.
+Prior to submission to the Tribal Council for approval requestors are required to have the draft MOU, MOA, or agreement reviewed by the Self Governance Director or the Legal Department or Director of Operations and Director of Compliance, as well as any other staff member responsible for the implementation of responsibilities in the agreement.
 This pre-approval process will be verified by the completion of the "Request for Contract/ MOU/ MOA/ Agreement" form.
 The process is as follows: